 Recurring Consulting Services for Projects, Analysis, or Study Updates - In some cases, it is beneficial to have a specific project, program, or study updated or renewed by the original vendor or consultant to efficiently use time and resources.
 In such cases where the District has a substantial investment of funding and time with a specific vendor or consult on a project or study, the District can re-engage with the specific consultant or vendor to solicit a bid to complete a study revision, amendment, or update without requiring multiple quotes or a formal RFP.
 A fair market price will be solicited.
-The original contract must have been secured through a competitive process outline in this policy.
-Re-engagement of an original consultant under this policy must be approved by the Board of Directors.
-Examples of application of this policy: Godbe Survey, Allocation Studies, Appraisals, Safety Gap Analysis, or other studies were the original knowledge and expertise of the consultants is of high value to the District.
+The original contract must have been secured through a competitive process when required byoutline in this policy.
+Re-engagement of an original consultant under this policy must be approved by the Board of Directors when the cost meets or exceeds \$100,000.
+AExamples of application of this policy: Godbe Survey, Allocation Studies, Appraisals, Safety Gap Analysis, or includes cases where other studies or were the original knowledge and expertise of the consultants is of high value to the District.

-Small Claim Resolution - The General Manager with the advice and consent of the Board President and District Legal Council may resolve legal claims of an urgent nature against the District of up to \$435,000.
+Small Claim Resolution - The General Manager with the advice and consent of the Board President and District Legal Council may resolve legal claims of an urgent nature against the District of up to \$35,000.
 The claim resolution will be reported to the Board at the next available Board Meeting.